lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 “In 2005, the TCP executive board and staff sought to expand the TCP model to other databases of historical books, namely, Gale Cengage’s Eighteenth-Century Collections Online (ECCO) and Newsbank Readex’s Evans Early American Imprints (Evans-TCP).
 These projects never received quite the support attracted by EEBO-TCP, and in the end produced only about 8,000 texts, compared to the 60,000 produced by the latter, with another few thousand on the way.”
 (TCP “About”)

 “In 2005 the project expanded to include Gale-Cengage’s Eighteenth-Century Collections Online (as well as Evans Early American Imprints by Newsbank).
 However, while the EEBO-TCP project flourishes (with around 40,000 texts transcribed so far), the work on ECCO-TCP stagnated at around 2,000 texts.
-As well as the main partner institutions of Michigan and Oxford that o ffer access to the ECCO-TCP corpus, there have been a variety of spin-off  projects.
-The result is a rather confusing jumble of access to the eighteenth-century TCP texts, so I’ve listed them below, with a few comments.”
+As well as the main partner institutions of Michigan and Oxford that oess to the eighteenth-century TCP texts, so I’ve listed them below, with a few comments.”
 (Gregg n. pag.)

 “ECCO natively supports OCR-based full-text searching of this corpus.
 This is significant because it meant that unlike EEBO-TCP (which produced searchable text where there was previously none at all), ECCO-TCP could only hope to produce *more accurate* text (and more reusable text) than what was already available.
 The larger size of ECCO (because of the great increase in printing and greatly enhanced chances of survival of printed works in the 18th century) also made it a different proposition: nothing so ambitious as EEBO-TCP coverage was feasible for ECCO-TCP. ...
 Because of these greater challenges facing ECCO-TCP, it is perhaps better described as a proof of concept than as a completed project.
 With the support of more than 35 libraries, the TCP keyed, encoded, edited, and released 2,473 ECCO-TCP texts.
 A further tranche of 628 texts was keyed and encoded but never fully proofed or edited.
 The texts in this group remain useful for many purposes, however, and bring the total of ECCO-TCP texts to over 3,000.”
 (TCP “ECCO”)